 Do you want to live long and prosper?
 Turkey Tail Mushroom (Trametes versicolor, Coriolus versicolor and Polyporus versicolor) is next-level good for you.

 Just think about it, how long has fungus been around? ...
 FOREVER!
 If you had been around that long, you'd probably have a pretty good idea on how to be healthy too.

 Not only will we cover why turkey tail mushroom is so good for you, but we also talk about where you should buy it, correctly identifying it in the wild and how to use it.
-We back up our facts with science, we aren't scientists but we are grade A researchers!

 So, let's get to it!
 (If you already have an idea of what Turkey Tail is and want to skip to the juicy bits you can use this menu below)

 - What is Turkey Tail (Trametes versicolor)

 - Is Turkey Tail Edible?

 - Some Of Our Favourite Turkey Tail Recipes

 |Click for Host Defense||Click for SuperFeast||Click for Life Cykel|